Kenneth Lee Carder

 Kenneth Lee Carder (born November 18, 1940) is a retired American bishop of the United Methodist Church, elected in 1992.
-Carder distinguished himself as a pastor, a member of Annual Conference and General U.M. agencies, a bishop and an author.
+Carder distinguished himself as a pastor, a member of Annual Conference and General U.M. agencies, a bishop, seminary professor, and an author.

 Birth and family

 Born in Washington County, Tennessee, Kenneth is one of five children of Allen and Edith Carder.
 Ken married Linda Miller June 30, 1961.
 She is a graduate of Emory and Henry College.
 They are the parents of two daughters, Sheri Carder Hood and Sandra Carder Nash, and they have five grandchildren.

 Education

 Ken graduated with honors from East Tennessee State University in 1962, and from Wesley Theological Seminary in 1965.
 In 1980 he earned a Doctor of Ministry Degree from Vanderbilt Divinity School.
+He was awarded an honorary Doctor of Divinity Degree from Millsaps College in 2004.

 Ordained ministry

 Ken was ordained deacon in 1963 by Bishop Roy H. Short.
-He was ordained elder in 1965 by Bishop H. Ellis Finger, Jr. Prior to his election to the episcopacy, Ken pastored churches in Gaithersburg, Maryland; Bristol, Tennessee; Abingdon, Virginia; and Oak Ridge and Knoxville, Tennessee.
+He was ordained elder in 1965 by Bishop H. Ellis Finger, Jr. Prior to his election to the episcopacy, Ken pastored churches in Gaithersburg, Maryland; Bristol, Tennessee; Abingdon, Virginia; and Oak Ridge, Tennesseeak Ridge and Knoxville, Tennessee.
 He chaired the Task Force on Genetic Science, which presented its report to the 1992 U.M.
 General Conference.
 In addition to dialogue between science and theology, Ken has special concern for prison ministries, racial justice, and ministry with the poor and marginalized.

-Ken Carder was a delegate to the South Eastern Jurisdictional Conference of the U.M.
+Ken Carder was a delegate to the Southeastern Jurisdictional Conference of the U.M.
 Church in 1980.
 He was elected General Conference delegate, 1984–92.
 He has served in several Annual and General Conference positions, including Chair of the Conference Council on Finance and Administration, a Director of the General Board of Church and Society, and president of the General Board of Discipleship.
-He was also a trustee of Emory University, and Henry College, Martin Methodist College, Lambuth University, and Millsaps College, and a member of the Board of Governors of Wesley Seminary.
+He was also a trustee of Emory University, and Henry College, Martin Methodist College, Lambuth University, and Millsaps College, Rust College, and a member of the Board of Governors of Wesley Seminary.
+He also served as a Trustee of Methodist Le Bonheur Healthcare in Memphis, Tennessee, and Methodist Rehabilitation Hospital in Jackson, MS.